pgbackrest/pgbackrest/doc/BLOG.md

 $ /usr/lib/postgresql/12/bin/pgbench -n -b simple-update -t 100
 ```

 On repo1 the time to make a incremental backup is very similar to making a full backup.
-As previously discussed, PostgreSQL breaks tables up into 1GB segments so in our case the large table data consists of a single file (since we kept the table size below 1GB).
+As previously discussed, PostgreSQL breaks tables up into 1GB segments so in our case the main table consists of a single file (since we kept the table size below 1GB).
 ```
 $ pgbackrest --stanza=demo --type=incr --repo=1 backup